inveniosoftware/docs-invenio-rdm/docs/use/records.md

 ### Request access to restricted files

 As a user that would like to get access to restricted files of a record, it is necessary to **fill in the request form** appearing in the record landing page.
 This action creates and submits a new access request: the record's owner will be notified, and the request will appear on their respective dashboards.
+If the requester has changed their mind they can cancel the request from their dashboard.

 ### Accepting/Declining the request

 The submitter and the record's owner can find the newly created access request in "My dashboard" -> "Requests", and can exchange comments.
 The record's owner can define a new expiration date (changing the default settings) for this access request, accept or decline it:
 ![Access request request page guest](imgs/records/access_request_request_page_guest.png)

-After accepting the request, the requestor will receive a [notification](notifications.md) by e-mail and will be able to access the restricted files:
+After accepting the request, the requester will receive a [notification](notifications.md) by e-mail and will be able to access the restricted files:
 ![Restricted files open to guest](imgs/records/restricted_files_open_to_guest.png)

 ## Export in different formats

 _Introduced in v12_

-InvenioRDM provides various record serialisation formats to let users easily export bibliographic records in a machine-readable way (to transfer them to different systems for instance).
+InvenioRDM provides various record serialization formats to let users easily export bibliographic records in a machine-readable way (to transfer them to different systems for instance).
 These formats adhere to widely used metadata standards such as DataCite, Dublin Core, BibTeX, ...

 By providing a range of export formats, InvenioRDM empowers users to share and exchange metadata records with other systems in a format that is compatible with their respective standards.
 This makes it easier to ensure that metadata records are accurate, complete, and consistent across different systems.